Searching for Dark Matter Annihilation with IceCube and P-ONE: Halo Annihilation Boost-factor

 The concentration parameter can be bounded by the upper limit of 100, hence, one has a limit on the enhancement factor.
 There are several extensive models to approximate the concentration parameter described in \cite{Prada_2012}, \cite{NFW_better_5}, \cite{Bullock_2001_c}, \cite{Ludlow_2014_c} and \cite{Wechsler_2002_c}.

 In our analysis, we have opted for the approximation of the concentration parameter $c$ from \cite{Prada_2012}.
-The validity range over halo mass and redshift for various approximations change drastically, increasing the deviations even more.
+The validity ranges over halo mass and redshift for various approximations change drastically, increasing the deviations even more.
 This results in larger differences in the estimations of halo boost factors and consequently affects the flux estimations.
-In Fig. \ref{fig:G_} we compared the results of the halo boost factor with the approximation from \cite{ibarra} and simulation from \cite{Prada_2012}.

-The halo boost factor calculated from Fig. \ref{fig:G_} will then be used in Eq. \ref{eq:Extra} for the calculation of the differential flux.
+In \autoref{fig:G_} we compared the results of the halo boost factor with the approximation from \cite{ibarra} and simulation from \cite{Prada_2012}. \\ The halo boost factor calculated from \autoref{fig:G_} will then be used in \autoref{eq:Extra} to calculate the differential flux.